wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

 date: 2017-01-01
 ---

-DISCLAIMER: I am not a cryptographer by profession, and may have made some mistakes or oversimplification in the content of this article.
+DISCLAIMER: I am not a cryptographer by profession, and the content presented here may not be fully accurate.

 The [Advanced Encryption Standard][advanced-encryption-standard], otherwise known as Rijndael (which was its original name), is one of the most widely used